picobellobv/ephos.github.io/_posts/2018-4-30-Lets-Get-Plastered.md

 ### The Plaster Manifest

-Okay folks, lets talk turkey, Plaster manifest turkey.
+Okay folks, let's talk turkey, Plaster manifest turkey.
 This file (**plasterManifest.xml**) single handedly is what makes all of what you saw possible.
 It's also responsible for making Plaster templates so much more customizable!

 All of what I am about to cover can also be found in the help!